Schwarzen/colormydesktop/API.md

 Public API Declaration (SemVer 2.0.0)
-As of Version 0.9.0, Color My Gnome defines its Public API through its Command Line Interface (CLI) and its Configuration Schema.
+As of Version 0.9.0, Color My Desktop defines its Public API through its Command Line Interface (CLI) and its Configuration Schema.
 Changes to these elements will dictate version increments.
 1. Command Line Interface (The "Script Contract")
 The CLI is the primary way third-party scripts and the Python GUI interact with the backend.
 The positional argument order is considered stable within a minor version.
 <pre>